Five Ways Video Will Help Your Cause Get Attention

 If you don’t have a video strategy to promote your cause, spend two minutes reading this post.
-The rise in video usage is staggering, with an 11% predicted increase from now to 2020.
+The rise in video usage is staggering.
+By 2021, 82% of online activity will be video related.
 Whether it’s on your website or social media platforms, your audience will spend more time engaging with your organization if there’s a video to watch.

 Read on for five ways that video will help your cause get attention.

 Connect through stories

 With over 7.3 billion people in the world, most donors and volunteers will never meet the people that you help.
 Video provides an opportunity to bring the real, authentic story to the screens of donors and give them a first-person perspective of the people who benefit from your cause.